← Back to ResourcesBreed Guides

 What are dapple, double-dapple, and other Dachshund colour patterns?

-Dachshunds come in many CKC-recognized colours: red, black-and-tan, chocolate, cream, blue (dilute), Isabella (dilute chocolate), brindle, sable, dapple (merle pattern), piebald.
+Dachshunds come in many CKC-recognized colours: red, black-and-tan, chocolate, cream, blue (dilute), Isabella (dilute chocolate), brindle, sable, dapple (merle pattern), and piebald.
 Two patterns require ethical caution:

-1. DAPPLE — the merle gene pattern.
-Single-dapple dogs (one parent dapple) are healthy
+1. DAPPLE.
+The merle gene pattern.
+Single-dapple dogs (one parent dapple) are healthy.

-2. DOUBLE-DAPPLE — produced by breeding two dapple parents together.
-Double-dapple Dachshunds have ~25% rate of severe deafness, blindness, microphthalmia (small or missing eyes), and other defects
+2. DOUBLE-DAPPLE.
+Produced by breeding two dapple parents together.
+Double-dapple Dachshunds have ~25% rate of severe deafness, blindness, microphthalmia (small or missing eyes), and other defects.

 Ethical breeders NEVER breed dapple-to-dapple.
 Backyard breeders sometimes do this to produce “rare” mostly-white double-dapple puppies that sell for premium prices.

-If a Calgary breeder offers white-or-mostly-white Dachshund puppies at premium prices, ask if both parents were dapple — if yes, this is unethical breeding and high-risk for the puppy's health.
+If a Calgary breeder offers white-or-mostly-white Dachshund puppies at premium prices, ask if both parents were dapple.
+If yes, this is unethical breeding and high-risk for the puppy's health.

-What's the difference between Smooth, Longhaired, and Wirehaired Dachshunds?
+What is the difference between Smooth, Longhaired, and Wirehaired Dachshunds?

 Three coat varieties recognized by CKC, all the same breed: